 My story: from "too complex" to autistically ED-free

 I’m Livia Sara, autism advocate and eating disorder survivor that now helps others find freedom.
-I am the author of Nourishing Neurodiversity and my upcoming memoir Rainbow Girl.
+I am the author of the memoir Rainbow Girl and the cookbook Nourishing Neurodiversity.
 Thanks so much for stopping by!

 Growing up, I always knew I was different